+We performed a final member check by making a draft version of the report available for public comment.
+Community members responded to the draft through an online survey as well as presentations with community groups.
+The Community Board reviewed all of the public comments and provided approval for the changes made to this final report.
 The resulting list of indicator focus areas represents the culmination of 18 months of data collection, dialogue with community partners, and an iterative process of synthesizing voices and perspectives to find common goals and measures.
-The following section provides additional detail on each of the six focus areas, including definitions of terms, examples, and illustrations from our work with community partners.
+The following section provides additional details about each focus area, including definitions of terms, examples, and illustrations from our work with community partners.